mortimerMango/raccoon-city/README.md

 ## Full Stack Web App incorporating Node JS, Express, and MySql to create a restaurant food ordering website.

-### the Purpose of this project is to gain familiarirty with frontend and backend development using various technologies.
+### The Purpose of this project is to gain familiarirty with frontend and backend development using various technologies.

 #### This web api uses the Model View Controller structure.
 It uses Node JS, Express, EJS, Javascript, JQuery, Ajax, and Mysql.
 #### The api is configured for Mobile and Desktop only